ythuangyt/friendship-mobility/index.md

 ### Is it one of my friends' friends?

-Now we propose an alternative way to break down the difference between friends and strangers.
+Now we take a closer look at the differences between friends and strangers and try to break down the two effects.

 <div class="row">
   <div class="col-sm"></div>